 A few rules depending the type of investor you are targeting:

 It’s so important to build relationships with seed VCs very early.
 Reach out to selected individuals within the venture firms and explain what you’re planning on doing.
 This is not the time to ask for anything.
-Then start building a relationship with regular updates on your progress, traction and key news in your industry.
+Then start building a relationship with regular updates on your progress, traction (why not use a pitch deck) and key news in your industry.
 You can also do a version of this on your professional social media accounts like Linkedin or Twitter.
 You are building something while showing that you are an expert in your field.

 Common pushbacks from founders: “what if we start talking to investors and change the plan on route?”.